sizhongbin/sizhongbin.github.io/OrnaNote/README.md

 ## What's new

-- 2 Nov, 2023:
+- 3 Nov, 2023:
-  - Updated Of Giants and Titans
+  - Added Visible Abilities for realm in Class